nerdvegas/vfxcmake/contrib/style_guide.md

 Variables
 ---------
-- Names of variables used as input to the module should be prefixed with the target name cased to match the package name as it is represented in the "Find" module's filename (e.g. `Maya_FIND_VERSION`).
+- Input variables should be prefixed with the target name cased to match the package name as it is represented in the "Find" module's filename (e.g. `Maya_FIND_VERSION`).
-- Names of variables that are meant for external use shoudl be prefixed with the target name in **upper-case** (e.g. `MAYA_FOUND`, `MAYA_LIBRARY_DIRS`).
+- Output variables should be prefixed with the target name in **upper-case** (e.g. `MAYA_FOUND`, `MAYA_LIBRARY_DIRS`).
-- Names of internal module variables should begin with an underscore and some variation the target name, typically in **lower-case** (e.g. `_maya_DEFINES`).
+- Private module variables should begin with an underscore and some variation the target name, typically in **lower-case** (e.g. `_maya_DEFINES`).
+- Path output variable should generally be plural (e.g. `MAYA_INCLUDE_DIRS`)

 Functions and Macros
 --------------------